crixo/k8s-as-backend/README.md

 - [TechItalia Tuscany: Kubecon TechItalia online Meetup](https://www.meetup.com/TechItaliaTuscany/events/274381698/)

 ## Collaboration
 My current skills on *golang* are very limited.
-Any contribution to speed up the implementation, suggestions aimed to improve the quality of the code and the repo organization are more then welcome.
+Any contribution to speed up the implementation, suggestions aimed to improve the quality of the code and the repo organization are more than welcome.